 During his free time, he often plays basketball and swims (and, of course, juggles).

 has a Bachelor's degree in Intercultural Communication from Charles University in Prague; currently, he is pursuing his Master's studies in Translation and Interpretation (Czech-Spanish-French).
 His Master's thesis focuses on the use of modern technologies in translation.
 In the Alquist team, he works as a linguistic consultant and communication expert.
 He participates, for example, in developing the interactive movie called The Story of Alquist, or other projects of the e-Club at CIIRC.

-Besides that, he translates books, plays various musical instruments (including glass bottles in a unique musical duo called Flaškinet), loves traveling, photography, sports, and takes a keen interest in ecology and environmental issues.
+Besides that, he translates books, plays various musical instruments (including glass bottles in a unique musical duo called Flaškinet), loves travelling, photography, sports, and takes a keen interest in ecology and environmental issues.

 now a master’s student of Computer Science at the Faculty of Electrical Engineering at CTU.
 He was a member of the team during the Alexa Prize 2017 when Alquist won the overall second place.
 This year, he attends a summer internship at Apple, in the Siri development team.